Translate

 Cadets

-Department Fire Emergency Services (DFES) is a dynamic and challenging youth development program.
+Department of Fire Emergency Services (DFES) is a dynamic and challenging youth development program.
 It assists them to develop practical life skills, leadership, teamwork and initiative.

 Cadets learn about the diverse nature of Western Australia’s emergency services and develop qualities of community responsibility and service.